Crown-Commercial-Service/ccs-migration-alpha-tools/modules/gpaas-s3-migrator/README.md

 The migrator is, by design, idempotent.
 If run more than once it will only perform the migration of objects in the source GPaaS-bound S3 bucket which were not present in any of its previous runs.

 _(Note that it detects "newness" based only on an object's Key.
-If you care about idempotency in your operations of this tool then you will have to analyse the application to determine whether or not it may inadvertently reuse S3 Keys for different objects.)_
+If you care about idempotency in your operations of this tool then you will have to analyse the application to determine whether or not it may inadvertently reuse the same S3 Keys for different objects.)_

-The migrator persists state within a Dynamo DB and so this idempotency is applicable between invocations, different sessions, etc.
+The migrator persists state within [a Dynamo DB table](objects_to_migrate_table.tf) and so this idempotency is present between invocations, different sessions, etc.

 ### Object size limit

 The act of actually copying an object from the GPaaS-bound bucket to the native bucket is performed by the [migrate_batch_of_objects Lambda](lambdas/migrate_batch_of_objects/lambda_function.py).

-By default S3 objects are copied via memory for speed, however if they exceed the size value within the `OBJECT_SIZE_MEMORY_COPY_THRESHOLD` constant then they are copied via a tmpfile (which is obviously slower than a memory copy).
+By default S3 objects are copied via memory for speed, however if they exceed the size value within the `OBJECT_SIZE_MEMORY_COPY_THRESHOLD` constant (500MB at time of writing) then they are copied via a tmpfile (which is obviously slower than a memory copy).

+If the object to be copied is larger than the `OBJECT_SIZE_ABSOLUTE_THRESHOLD` constant (5GB at time of writing) then the copy will be terminated with an error (`ObjectTooLargeError`, exit code `2`) and the object will retain the state "waiting" in the "objects to migrate" DB table and will be listed at the end of the "run_migrator" script as "not migrated".

+### Terminal outputs

+The script produces a progress update line every 5 seconds.

+The script will end for one of two reasons:

+1. The list of objects waiting to migrate goes to zero, indicating full success (exit code `0`)
+2. The progress appears to stagnate (the progress stays the same for ~20 seconds) in which case the mointor script will exit with code `1` and output the name of every unmigrated object to the terminal, for investigation

 ## Uninstalling the Migrator and all its resources

 Once the application is migrated from GPaaS it is unlikely that you will require the migrator any longer.